FIN-034: Accounting Requirements for Equipment AssetsDate: 06/13/2011 Status: Final

 - Capital and ETF equipment must be coordinated with the Fixed Assets Accounting Group.

-- Equipment containing stored electronic data must be in compliance with University policy IRM-004, Electronic Data Removal.
+- Equipment containing stored electronic data must be in compliance with University policy IRM-003: Data Protection of University Information.

 Types of disposition include, but are not limited to: